How to Use a Tailscale VPN for Remote Work and Travel

 ssh root@your-ROUTER-Tailscale-IP

-Once logged into the router via SSH, we will use this Tailscale documentation to enable IP forwarding and add subnets.
+Once logged into the router via SSH, we will use this Tailscale documentation to add subnets.
 I’ve included the relevant commands for your convenience below.

 tailscale up --advertise-routes=192.168.8.0/24 --accept-routes